Tony Marston's Blog About software development, PHP and OOP

 According to the advice given in Designing Reusable Classes the best way to create reusable software is to first build software that works, then examine it looking for similarities, looking for patterns.
 You then separate everything which is similar from that which is different, isolate the differences in concrete classes and share what is similar from reusable sources which could either mean inheriting from an abstract class or calling a method in a service.
 The ultimate form of reuse would be to use a framework which was specifically written for that type of application.
 I write nothing but database applications for the enterprise, which is why I created the RADICORE framework to assist me in this endeavour.

-If creating a separate class for each database table is so wrong, then can you explain why Martin Fowler, the author of Patterns of Enterprise Application Architecture defined patterns called Table Module, Class Table Inheritance and Concrete Table Inheritance which specify "one class per table"?
+If creating a seperate class for each database is so wrong then how can you explain my long list of advantages?
+Where is the list of disadvantages?
+If it is so wrong then can you explain why Martin Fowler, the author of Patterns of Enterprise Application Architecture defined patterns called Table Module, Class Table Inheritance and Concrete Table Inheritance which specify "one class per table"?
 Can you explain why Craig Larman, the author of Applying UML and Patterns, mentions the Representing Objects as Tables pattern?
 If these people say it's OK, then who are you to argue?
 If it's so wrong then why does the author of Decoupling models from the database: Data Access Object pattern in PHP state the following in his opening paragraph:

 Nowadays it's a quite common approach to have models that essentially just represent database tables, and may support saving the model instance right to the database.
 While the ActiveRecord pattern and things like Doctrine are useful, you may sometimes want to decouple the actual storage mechanism from the rest of the code.